Goals, Purposes, & Need

 - Projects that best serve our region today while supporting tomorrow’s growth

-- The result was a catalyst project that has public support and can be implemented.
+- A catalyst project that has public support and can be implemented

-- The effort also identified projects that can be implemented after the catalyst project.
+- Projects that can be implemented after the catalyst project

 Materials from RTFP Final Report: